Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 and CONSOLE by default) and transmits it to your Micronet network.
 You need to be in this mode to see decoded GNSS or NMEA data displayed onto your Micronet displays.
-You also need to be in this mode for the configuration parameters modified onto your micronet displays to be memorized by MicronetToNMEA (e.g. speed factor, sounder offset, etc.).
+You also need to be in this mode for the configuration parameters modified onto your Micronet displays to be memorized by MicronetToNMEA (e.g. speed factor, sounder offset, etc.).
 If attached to a network, MicronetToNMEA will automatically switch to this mode when powered-up.
 You can leave by just pressing *\<ESC\>* in